Skip to main content

 What is a rule? โ„น๏ธ

-Creating a rule and adding it to your contract ๐Ÿ“
+Creating a rule ๐Ÿ“

 To add a rule to your contract:

-3. Follow the below steps to configure the parameters of your rule.
+3. Follow the steps below to configure the parameters of your rule.

 Adding a rule to your contract ยฎ๏ธ